rubencortez87/JavaAdvancedSE/README.md

 ## Description

-During this course an application was build to view and track movies, series and books
+During this course an application was build to view and track movies, series and books, also use IntelliJ IDE to create practice and modify the program.

 ### GETTING STARTED